kerrie-jones/hike-ireland/README.md

 - Dev Tools - were used to check how project looked on different screen sizes and also to troubleshoot errors and try out changes
 - Unsplash - stock image site used for images on the website
 - Mac Preview - used to resize large images
+- Adobe Color Wheel - used to extract  color theme from main image

 # Credits
 - html body initial structure and navigation bar and footer taken from CI loverunning project